Is Anxiety Affecting Your Life?

-While some people see positive changes from medication in terms of their symptoms improving, there are other ways of addressing anxiety.
+While some people see positive changes from medication there are other ways of addressing anxiety.
 Many people respond better to a combination of talk therapy and medication then either alone.
-In fact, it’s generally agreed that for most kinds of anxiety the first type of treatment should be counseling rather than medication.
-Counseling for anxiety is usually sufficient to get their life back on track, without having to worry about the side effects of medication.
+It’s generally accepted in the mental health world that counseling should be the first type of treatment rather than medication.
+Counseling for anxiety is often sufficient to get their life back on track, without having to worry about the side effects of medication.

-If you really want to create a new way of living that permanently changes your life (rather then just treating the symptoms), medication is probably not going to be enough to give you the life your really want.
+If you want to create a new way of living that permanently changes your life (rather than just treating the symptoms), medication alone is probably not going to be enough.
 As always, you should consult with your doctor before making changes to your medication if you are currently taking it, but know that it is not the only option you have.
 And if you are taking medication, I’m happy to consult with your doctor collaboratively about your treatment to help insure the best possible outcome for you.

-I can help you get your life on back from anxiety and encourage you to contact me Using the pop-up form below to schedule a free 30 minute consultation.
-Or you can call me at my confidential business number (303) 748-4730.
+I can help you get your life back from anxiety.
+I encourage you to contact me using the pop-up form below to schedule a free 30-minute consultation.
+Or you can call me at my confidential business number: (303) 748-4730.